Agriculture in Bolivia: Rice and grains

-Despite repeated attempts by the government's National Wheat Institute (Instituto Nacional del Trigo) to make the nation selfsufficient in wheat production, Bolivia produced only about 20 percent of the wheat that it consumed in the late 1980s.
+Despite repeated attempts by the government's National Wheat Institute (Instituto Nacional del Trigo) to make the nation selfsufficient in wheat production, Bolivia produced only about 20% of the wheat that it consumed in the late 1980s.
 In 1988 about 88,000 hectares produced 60,000 tons of wheat and in the same year, 280,000 tons of wheat were imported.
 In 1988 the United States Agency for International Development (AID) provided 180,000 tons of wheat through its Public Law 480 (PL-480) Food for Peace Program.
 Western Europe and Canada operated programs similar to the AID program but on a smaller scale.
 Argentina provided wheat in exchange for Bolivian natural gas.
 Smuggled wheat flour from Peru and Argentina represented a serious threat to domestic wheat production.
 In 1988 analysts estimated that 60,000 tons of smuggled wheat had entered Bolivia annually.
 Small traditional farmers in the highlands and large soybean farmers in Santa Cruz provided most of the country's 1988 wheat harvest, which was roughly equivalent to output in 1978, but only wheat from the Santa Cruz area was used for commercial milling.
 Analysts believed that wheat would produce higher yields when the proper tropical seeds, fertilizer, and irrigation methods were used.